News & Articles

 4. Pay Attention to History

 In terms of style, white is classic, formal, refined, and restrained.
-If you are planning a Greek revival or federal interior, it is highly likely that white will be used for trim and walls in the kitchen and bedrooms.
-In the event that you paint everything white, your house will look like it is a builder’s “flip.”
+If you’re planning a Greek revival or federal interior, white wall paint is likely for trim and walls in the kitchen and bedrooms.
+On the other hand, painting everything white can make your house resemble a builder’s ‘flip.’

-If you want the colour selections in your home to support your architecture, you have to respect contextual requirements.
-Nothing says “wrong” more than white painted trim paired with walls painted a saturated colour.
+To ensure your color choices complement your architecture, respect contextual requirements.
+Nothing says “wrong” more than pairing white wall paint with walls painted a saturated color.

 Photo by Clawson Architects, LLC